 Data warehouse benefits and options

-Data warehouses can benefit organizations from an both IT and a business perspective.
-Separating the analytical processes from the operational processes can enhance the operational systems and enable business users to access and query relevant data faster from multiple sources.
+- Separating analytical processes from operational ones can enhance the performance of operational systems and enable data analysts and business users to access and query relevant data faster from multiple sources.

 Data warehouse innovations throughout history

 The concept of data warehousing can be traced back to work conducted in the mid-1980s by IBM researchers Barry Devlin and Paul Murphy.
-The duo coined the term business data warehouse in their 1988 paper "An architecture for a business and information system," which stated:
+The duo coined the term business data warehouse in their 1988 paper, "An architecture for a business and information system," which stated:

-The [business information system] architecture is based on the assumption that such a service runs against a repository of all required business information that is known as the Business Data Warehouse (BDW). ...
-A necessary prerequisite for the physical implementation of a business data warehouse service is a business process and information architecture that defines (1) the reporting flow between functions and (2) the data required.
+"The [business information system] architecture is based on the assumption that such a service runs against a repository of all required business information that is known as the Business Data Warehouse (BDW). ...
+A necessary prerequisite for the physical implementation of a business data warehouse service is a business process and information architecture that defines (1) the reporting flow between functions and (2) the data required."

 Bill Inmon, as he is more familiarly known, furthered data warehouse development with his 1992 book Building the Data Warehouse, as well as by writing some of the first columns about the topic.
 Inmon's top-down design method for building a data warehouse describes the technology as a subject-oriented, integrated, time-variant and nonvolatile collection of data that supports an organization's decision-making process.

 In 2008, Inmon introduced the concept of data warehouse 2.0, which focuses on the inclusion of unstructured data and corporate metadata.